Cavewhere/lib-qt-qml-tricks/README.md

 * `QQmlVariantListModel` : a dead-simple way to create a dynamic C++ list of any type and expose it to QML, way better than using a `QVariantList` property.
 * `QQmlSvgIconHelper` : a class that takes a SVG file as input, plus size/ratio information, and makes a PNG file in persistant cache as output.
 If additional color information other than transparent is provided, the opaque pixels of the output will be colorized with the given tint.
 * `QQuickPolygon` : a simple QtQuick item that takes a list of points and draw them with a provided color.
+* `QtCOBS` : a codec to create COBS-encoded QByteArray from raw data, and vice-versa.

 It also strouts a pack of helper C++ **macros** :